noteed/syntactical/README.md

 The library works but is still a bit rough.
 Tests don't cover enough cases and it is simple to overlook one.
-Documentation is missing (but a look at tests/Simple is enough to start).
+Documentation is missing (but a look at [`tests/Simple.hs`](tests/Simple.hs) is enough to start).

 The HPC shows that a few things are not tested:

-- a few unevaluated Hole values in Simple.hs shows that some operator combinations are not tested)
+- a few unevaluated Hole values in `Simple.hs` show that some operator combinations are not tested
-- A AmbiguousContinue MiddleOrLast in findContinuing is never returned
+- An AmbiguousContinue MiddleOrLast in findContinuing is never returned
-- Surprisingly, it seems the fst element in Maybe (Associativity,Precedence)
-- is not used.
+- Surprisingly, it seems the fst element in Maybe (Associativity, Precedence) is not used.

 Future and/or wishes
 --------------------